Things to do in Santiago Chile

 Costanera Center

-The Costanera Center is a business and commercial complex that includes a six-floor shopping mall, the Gran Torre Santiago and three other skyscrapers – two high-end hotels and an office building.
+A business and commercial complex that includes a six-floor shopping mall, the Gran Torre Santiago and three other skyscrapers – two high-end hotels and an office building.
 The tallest of the four buildings, the Torre Costanera, was designed by architect César Pelli and is 300 metres tall, making it the tallest building in Latin America.